Greene County Tech School District

-Green County Technical School DistricT (Greene County Tech.) is a public school district based in Paragould, Arkansas, United States.
-The school district encompasses 344.38 mi2 of land, including portions of Greene County, Randolph County, Craighead County, and Clay County.
+Green County Technical School District (Greene County Tech.) is a public school district based in Paragould, Arkansas, United States.
+The school district encompasses 344.38 mi2 of land, including portions of Greene, Randolph, Craighead, and Clay Counties.

 Within Greene County it serves the southern portion of Paragould and the municipality of Delaplaine, as well as the census-designated place of Walcott.
 The portion of Paragould in the district makes up 18 sqmi.
 Within Randolph County it serves O Kean.
 Within Clay County it serves Peach Orchard.
 It also serves the unincorporated Greene County areas of Beech Grove, Evening Star, Light, Lorado, and Mounds.

 The district and its five schools provide comprehensive education for more than 3,600 pre-kindergarten through grade 12 students and are accredited by the Arkansas Department of Education (ADE).

 History

+The history dates back to 1926, when community leader W. A. "Will" Branch was instrumental in recognizing the need for rural high schools in Greene County.
+Called "The Father of School Consolidation", he then worked to unite small districts into a strong, sustainable system.
 It was established on September 17, 1947, and originated from the Greene County Rural School District.

-On July 1, 2004 the Delaplaine School District consolidated into the Greene County Tech School District.
+On July 1, 2004, the Delaplaine School District consolidated into the district.

-In the 2000’s, it passed multiple villages to pay for their athletics.